 For those lacking a firm understanding of these rules, however, there is a potential cause for further confusion.
 This confusion arises because there is a parallel though inferior system for ranking all dukedoms, which simply works on the basis of which is the oldest and, thus, most venerable.
 So it is that the Duke of Cornwall will always be preeminent among the dukes because that duchy was established in 1337.
 (It was created for the legendary ‘Black Prince’ after his father, Edward III, lost the Duchy of Normandy that the monarch had held ever since William the Conqueror’s invasion in 1066.)
 After him will come the Duke of Norfolk, whose position was established in 1483; and so on.

-What causes confusion is the fact that this system implies that Prince William’s position as Duke of Cambridge, established in 2011, is the very lowest in rank – at the opposite end, in fact, from his father.
+What causes confusion is the fact that this system implies that Prince William’s position as Duke of Cambridge, established in 2011, is the very lowest in rank – at the opposite end, in fact, from when his father was the Duke of Cornwall.
 However, as we’ve seen, this ‘low’ status is actually overruled by the ‘high’ status that William enjoys as a Royal Duke, and second-in-line to the throne.
-So, whilst William would, by one calculation, have to walk at the back of the parade, he would, in reality, be found walking at the front just behind the Queen and Prince Charles.
+So, whilst William would, by one calculation, have to walk at the back of the parade, he would, in reality, be found walking at the front just behind the King.
 No-one ever said aristocracy was a simple matter!

 For those of us not born into such high social ranks, we have the luck of a quicker and easier route to a noble title.
 Websites such as royaltitles.com offer the chance to purchase a noble title of your choice: not only that of duke, but also baron, earl, prince, margrave, count, and more besides.
 For every male title there is a female equivalent, i.e., duchess; anyone can become a noble!
 The titles are legally valid and bestow the purchaser the legal right to change their name accordingly on all legal documents, including passport and bank card.
 Wait till you see the check-in clerk’s face when they read your name as ‘Duke Suchandsuch’!
 Free champagne all the way….
 The modest price also gives you a certificate of proof and a historical guide, as well as a smart medal.
 You’re legally entitled to pass the title on in your will, too!
 Go on – become a lord or lady now!